OpenAvikom/mr-webrtc-unity/UnityWebRTC/README.md

 # UnityWebRTC

+This folder contains the preconfigured Unity project which can be opened with Unity (or added via UnityHub).
+Open the scene `Scenes/SignalerExample`, check the `Launcher` GameObject and the attached `RTCServer` component to configure the video stream resolution and signaler.
+This should be all that is needed to test it in the Unity Editor.
+Building and export requires you to change the build target in the build settings from Standalone to Universal Windows Platform.

 This should not be confused with the official [WebRTC for Unity](https://github.com/Unity-Technologies/com.unity.webrtc).
 The project uses [Microsoft Mixed Reality Toolkit (MRTK)](https://github.com/microsoft/MixedRealityToolkit-Unity) and [Microsoft Mixed Reality WebRTC](https://github.com/microsoft/MixedReality-WebRTC) which are configured as UPM packages.
 Additionally, the project includes a `WebSocketSharp` DLL in the `Assets/Plugin` folder for the `WebSocketSignaler`

 ## Requirements for WebSocketSignaler